The History of Camera Obscura and How It Was Used as a Tool To Create Art in Perfect Perspective

 A camera obscura device.
 (Photo: Wikimedia Commons, CC BY-SA 3.0)

-Before the invention of the photographic camera, transferring a real-life image onto paper or another flat surface was no easy feat.
+Before the invention of the photographic camera, transferring a real-life image onto a sheet of paper or another flat surface was no easy feat.
 Renaissance artist and inventor Leonardo da Vinci first described a mechanism that would make drawing in perfect perspective much easier to achieve, something that would later be known as camera obscura.
 Rather than meticulously measuring out the lengths and angles of a subject or scene, camera obscura offers a shortcut.
-The controversial invention allowed artists to simply trace lines and shapes from a protected image onto their canvas.
+The controversial invention allowed artists to simply trace lines and shapes from a projected image onto their canvas.

 What Is Camera Obscura?